tomvalk/RemoteGUI-Releases/README.md

 ```
 Changelog:
 5.0.0
+- New Design / Logo to match the MobileGUI
 - Added the setting to show the Push-Event-Notification in the Windows Notifcation Center
 - Added the option to show/hide Targets within the selected Workplace filter to the settings
 - Overall improvements and bug fixes